castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 true value to indicate the data is no longer in use.

 ## Advanced create/update/delete
-## find_or_create, update_or_create, multi create

-Now we go a bit wild, there are a bunch of useful methods and techniques which simplify your code by combining various other methods we've already looked at in this chapter.
+Now we go a bit wild, there are a bunch of useful methods and techniques which simplify your code by combining methods we've already looked at in this chapter.
 I'll give a description and usage hint for each one, then we'll do some more tests.